 - Cosmetics and toiletries made from natural ingredients and not tested on animals.

-- Their favourite home cooked meal frozen in a resealable serving dish, ready for a weary day. include recipe in a card.
+- Their favourite home-cooked meal frozen in a glass resealable serving dish, ready for a weary day.
+Include the recipe in a card.

-- A hand made scarf/bow/tie or cloth jewelery bag.
+- A hand made scarf/bow/tie or cloth jewellery bag.

 - A hand-made musical instrument or clothing

 - A live potted Christmas tree, that can be planted out after Christmas.
 This could be a native pine OR a large chilli plant full of chillis (for a Summer Christmas – southern hemisphere) OR a shrub that is full of flowers such as a rose (to make rose syrup and other delicacies).

 - Homemade preserves and chilli sauces

 - A Packet/s of seeds.
 OR make a surprise packet out of mixed seeds (check they are all edible in case they are mistaken)